titov-vladislav/HR-promote-predictions/README.md

 ## Model Building

 In this part of the project I have to built models, that will predict, who will be promoted.
-My goal was to promote right employees, so in this case accuracy and precision was my priority, but it shouldn't be 80-90% of recall.
+My goal was to promote right employees, so in this case accuracy and precision was my priority.

 I choosed five perspective models, which could help us.
 After test review, I stopped on two most effective model:
 1. Random Forest Classification